Annoiied/Prelude-IO/packages/core/README.md

 ```

 ### Principles
-- Busses split parsing and conditional logic into seperate functions
+- Busses split parsing and conditional logic into separate functions
 - IO returns `Either` objects rather than throw exceptions
 - Functions can be `chain`ed or turned into a `union`